null

 Chris Christensen Pin brushes come in three different shapes.
 Oval which are the general all use brush.
 Oblong which are great for styling and for brushing in narrow spaces like armpits and groins.
 There is also a pocket size which is great for toy breeds and cats and as well is the perfect size to keep in your pocket while going in the ring.
 One thing all pin brushes have in common is straight pins.
 Original series, Fusion series, Gold series and Breezy Brushes are all lines of pin brushes we have at CCS, there is sure to be the perfect one for you.

 Slicker brushes also vary in size and shape, but the one thing in common is that the pins are always bent.
 Slickers are great for getting out finer hairs, creating volume and getting a smooth finish .Slickers are not usually used on drop-coated breeds, except for the short leg hair.
 For ears, tail or topknot only use slickers for last 10% of drying process to avoid taking out too much coat.
-Chris Christensen slickers have wooden handles, special padding and round ground pins.
+Chris Christensen slickers have wooden handles, and special padding.
 The Big G, The Big K and the Mark series of slickers are all different slicker lines here at CCS.

 Natural bristles brushes are typically animal hair such as Boar or Goat.
 Natural bristle brushes have a coating called a cuticle, which lifts and absorbs skin oils and powdery pigments, tend to spread out when pressure is applied creating a smooth even finish.
 They are great for chalk and other powder type applications.
 Like dog hair, the natural hairs may dry out and break, we suggest that you keep them in a sealed container (e.g. Tupperware).
 The Boar brush, the Ionic Brass/Boar brush and the Chalk brush are all natural bristle brushes by CCS.